 Presenting “No More Stolen Sisters”

-This November, an art exhibit in Dimond Library at the University of New Hampshire will feature numerous red dresses on display throughout the park.
+This May, an art exhibit at the Woodman Museum in Dover, New Hampshire will feature numerous red dresses on display throughout the grounds.
 Jaime Black, a Metis woman, first started the Red Dress project in 2010.
 It has been on display in prominent places like the Smithsonian’s National Museum of American Indian.

 As an artist, I was inspired by the work and wanted to honor Murdered and Missing Indigenous Women and Girls (MMIWG).
-This will be the first time presenting “No More Stolen Sisters” at UNH in Durham, New Hampshire.
-I’m excited to bring this exhibit to UNH this November as I have really challenged myself to lean into more and more advocacy work.
+This will be the second time presenting “No More Stolen Sisters” at the Woodman Institute in Dover, New Hampshire.
+I’m excited to bring this exhibit again to continue my advocacy work.

 This crisis of MMIWG has deep roots in colonization and genocide and can be attributed to the lack of legal protections as a result of the systematic erosion of Tribal sovereignty stretching back more than 500 years.
 Dover’s connection to this was in the mid 1600s.
 Numerous Indigenous relatives from the area were taken from their tribal lands, sold into slavery, sexually assaulted, domestically abused, or murdered.